TSE-Systems/tse-analytics-docs/Writerside/topics/Data-Export-and-Report.md

 Export of analysis results and graphs works in the same way for the _Exploration_ widget (histograms, violin plots, box plots and normal probability plots), _Bivariate_ widget (correlation and regression analysis) and the _Timeseries_ widget.

 Each widget contains a plot menu in the bottom right corner of the control panel including a **Save button** (‘Memory card’ symbol).
 By clicking the **Save** **button**, a _File Explorer_ window opens, in which file destination, file name and format can be selected.
 Clicking **Save** will store the graphic file at the selected location.

 ![Figure: Export of exploration, bivariate and timeseries data](image_102.png)

 ## Export of AN(C)OVA Results and Bivariate Analysis Tables

 TSE Analytics does not offer a dedicated export function for AN(C)OVA or bivariate analysis (correlation and regression) result tables so far.
-However, results can be saved outside of TSE Analytics via “copy and paste”.
-All analysis results can be selected by clicking on the data table and pressing **Strg** **\+ A (Ctrl + A)** on the keyboard or by **right-clicking** on the analysis window and selecting **Select All**.
-Selected content can then be copied to the clipboard using **Strg + C (Ctrl + C)** or by **right-clicking** on the analysis window again and selecting **Copy**.
+However, results can be saved outside of TSE Analytics via copy and paste.
+All analysis results can be selected by clicking on the data table and pressing <shortcut>Ctrl+A</shortcut> on the keyboard or by **right-clicking** on the analysis window and selecting **Select All**.
+Selected content can then be copied to the clipboard using <shortcut>Ctrl+C</shortcut> or by right-clicking on the analysis window again and selecting **Copy**.
 Content copied to the clipboard can then be pasted and saved outside of TSE Analytics.

 ![Figure: Export of AN(C)OVA and bivariate analysis results using "Copy and Paste](image_103.png)

 ## Export of Data via Report

-In addition to specific export options which vary between different analysis and plots, all results can be saved within a workspace and outside of TSE Analytics using the **Add Widget-Utils-Report** widget.
+In addition to specific export options which vary between different analysis and plots, all results can be saved within a workspace and outside of TSE Analytics using the **Add Widget | Utils | Report** widget.

 - Result tables and graphs can be added to the Report by clicking Add to Report at the bottom of the control panel of the respective widget.